Kate Bush: Influence

-In 2019, Pone, ex Fonky Family member, released Kate and me, an entire album created from samples of Kate Bush's work.
+In 2019, French record producer Pone, who is paralysed from amyotrophic lateral sclerosis, released Kate & Me, an entire album created from samples of Kate Bush's work.
 According to The Guardian, it's the "first album in history to be entirely produced through an eye-tracking device".
 Pone declares that Bush is the greatest artist of the past 40 years.
-A few months later, after hearing about the album and listening to it, the English star wrote a message to the French producer, expressing her emotion, admiration and approval.
-With this encouragement, Pone reiterates the experience in June 2021 by publishing Listen And Donate.
+Pone reiterated the experience in June 2021 by publishing Listen And Donate.
 An EP composed of four tracks including two originals by Pone, still based on samples of Kate Bush's work, and two remixes produced by SCH and Para One.
 JR signs the visual part of the project.
 The goal is to raise funds for the Trakadom association, created by Pone and two doctors in collaboration with the intensive care unit of the hospital of Nîmes.

 In 2020, Grazia magazine conducted an interview with UK Prime Minister Boris Johnson.
 When asked about the five most influential women in his life, Johnson placed Kate Bush at the fifth spot after deliberating between nominating Queen Elizabeth II, Margaret Thatcher, and Bush.

 In addition to her music, her dancing has been critically acclaimed and proven influential, as well as enduring in the popular consciousness.
 Critics have noted her "pioneering synthesis of music and movement" and called her work "modern dance at its most powerful".
 Prix Benois de la Danse winner Sidi Larbi Cherkaoui credits her dancing as a formative influence.
 For the recurring The Most Wuthering Heights Day Ever event, thousands of people gather worldwide to recreate her dance routine from the "Wuthering Heights" music video—the outside version where Bush is seen dancing "out in the wily, windy moors", adorned with flowers and a flowy red dress.